The Boys (comics): Television series

-In October 2015 it was reported that Cinemax greenlit a television series adaptation of The Boys, and that Seth Rogen, Evan Goldberg and Eric Kripke were producing the series.
+In October 2015, it was reported that Cinemax greenlit a television series adaptation of The Boys, and that Seth Rogen, Evan Goldberg and Eric Kripke were producing the series.
 In September 2017, Variety reported that Amazon Studios had picked up the series.
-The series premiered on July 26, 2019.
-The second season premiered on September 4, 2020, while the third season premiered on June 3, 2022.
+The series premiered its first season on July 26, 2019.
+The second season premiered on September 4, 2020, while the third season premiered on June 3, 2022, and the fourth season premiered on June 13, 2024.
+In May 2024, the series was renewed for a fifth and final season.

 Audiobook series

 All 98 issues of the comic series have been adapted into 7 audiobooks produced with a full cast of actors, immersive sound effects and cinematic music by GraphicAudio.
 Volume 1 was released on May 4, 2020.
 Volume 7 adapts the Dear Becky epilogue series and concluded the audiobook production on May 20, 2022.
-The entire series lasts 31 hours, retains the 2006–2008 setting and the dialogue is a very close match to Garth Ennis´ original scripts.
+The entire series lasts 31 hours, retains the 2006–2008 setting and the dialogue is a very close match to Garth Ennis' original scripts.
 The content rating is Ages 18+.